Krishna-Nikhil/DSPractice/README.md

 Queues_Stacks_Using_Arrays.cpp - Push and Pop in Queues and Stacks using arrays

-Sorting.cpp - Insertion, Bubble, Selection sorts
+Sorting.cpp - Insertion, Bubble, Selection, Quick, Merge, Heap sorts